arikrupnik/the-heir/heir-structure.md

 Importantly, Tom is no longer dealing with his crisis alone.
 Claire is there to support him.
 Claire helps Tom see that the happy and the unhappy memories are his equally.
-Tom finds that he can draw strength and wisdom from unseemly episodes in family history.
+Tom finds that he can draw wisdom from unseemly episodes in family history.
 They, too, are part of what makes him him, and he can learn from failure as much as from success.

 Plot Point
 ----------
 Tom and Claire cuddle aggressively in her unit (we see this from Tom's unit).
-As the shared wall thud-thuds, the suitcase falls from its shelf, spilling its contents.
+As the shared wall thud-thuds, the Suitcase falls from its shelf, spilling its contents.
 When Tom discovers the mess in the morning, he has to face the more serious skeletons in his storage unit.

 Act III: Resolution